 As of April 22, 2010, all contractors and technicians working in homes or child-occupied facilities built before 1978 must be trained, certified and meet all Lead Safe Work Practice requirements set by the Environmental Protection Agency and the Department Housing and Urban Development.
 Federal fines for non-compliance are $37,500 per violation, per day.
 The eight-hour lead safety training will teach you how to comply with the lead-safety rules and how to integrate safe and effective work practices into your projects.

 Trade allies must respond to program referrals within seven business days.
 Trade allies must meet RePower's installation standards and submit a summary of completed work to RePower by the 10th of each month using the grant reporting template.
 A minimum of three reported jobs per quarter is required to maintain trade ally status.

 Trade ally installation standards for energy-efficiency upgrades can be found in the Weatherization Specifications Manual.
 For a brief job-site review of these standards, contact Seth Kolodziejski, trade ally manager, at 360.956.2176.

 Trade allies offer services that improve residential energy efficiency, comfort and safety.
 The most common upgrades made by trade allies address insulation, air sealing, heating systems and moisture management.

 RePower staff provides call center support, marketing, contractor training and program implementation.
 All energy-efficiency improvements are made by independent contractors.

 Energy advisors will also install items to help make immediate changes to the way homeowners use (and pay) for energy:

-Puget Sound Energy's PSE's HomePrint™ Assessment is a FREE overview of your home's energy use.
-Provided by an independent PSE-Qualified Specialist, this in-home service gives you a better understanding of your home's basic energy consumption, cost-effective ways to use less energy and useful information about how to improve the comfort and energy efficiency of your home.
+Puget Sound Energy's HomePrint™ Assessment is a FREE overview of your home's energy use.
+Provided by an independent PSE-Qualified Specialist, this in-home service gives you a better understanding of your home's basic energy consumption, cost-effective ways to use less energy, and useful information about how to improve the comfort and energy efficiency of your home.